rolivares/-andes-digital-num-to-text/README.md

 ## Restrictions

-Number to translate is using only integer part in order to translate.
+* Number to translate is using only integer part in order to translate.
+* Compatible for numbers between [0 ...
+999.999.999.999] (1 billion - 1)

 ## Next versions